dbondarchuk/scrawlr-challenge/README.md

 UI is build using Bootstrap to be responsive and works pretty good on the mobile device.

+### Running UI locally & in Docker

+Make sure to run `yarn` or `npm install` when switching between running UI locally and in Docker container.

+As current `docker compose` uses original files as volume, `esbuild` package needed to be downloaded for specific platform (i.e. if your machine is Mac or Win).

+Possible solution is to set `yarn` to version `berry` with the following command `yarn set version berry` and adding your platform into `.yarnrc.yml` file.
+This will also require tweaking Docker for `ui` container (i.e. creating `start.sh` file with `set version` command followed by `yarn run dev` and using this file as the command in `docker-compose.yml` file).

 ---------

 # Scrawlr Hiring | Full Stack Technical Assessment